 Transportation Management Systems (TMS) can unlock a wide variety of benefits for carriers of all sizes, and the potential of the systems is massive.
 Over the years these platforms have continued to evolve to include additional features and capabilities, helping fleets operate more efficiently and effectively, and ultimately, make more money.

-We caught up with Jay Delaney, senior director of product management for Trimble Transportation, to talk all things related to TMS and learn how Trimble is investing in these increasingly sophisticated solutions for on-premise and cloud-based users, enabling fleets to participate in the connected supply chain of the future.
+We caught up with Jay Delaney, portfolio manager for Trimble Transportation (formerly the senior director of product management), to talk all things related to TMS and learn how Trimble is investing in these increasingly sophisticated solutions for on-premise and cloud-based users, enabling fleets to participate in the connected supply chain of the future.